If you run a small business, gaining exposure and driving traffic to your website is probably a key part of your marketing strategy.

 15. Ensure your website looks the part and that it’s easy to use: If you need website tips for small businesses, it’s best to seek expert advice.
 Overhauling or updating your website can make a massive difference to your online profile and your sales figures.
 It’s not just about looking good, it’s about converting better.

-16. Don’t fall into the trap of writing for Google or any other search engine: All the content you produce should be tailored to your target customer / audience.
+16. Don’t fall into the trap of writing for Google or any other search engine: All the content you produce should be tailored to your target customer/audience.
 If you submit posts with very little content and a load of popular search terms, you’re likely to be found out.

 17. Consider the length of your posts: It can be difficult to reach the top of the first pages with short articles.
-According to this data driven article by Neal Patel, 3000+ word blog posts get more traffic and can give you that edge over your competition who focuses strictly on short form content.
+According to this data-driven article by Neal Patel, 3000+ word blog posts get more traffic and can give you that edge over your competition who focuses strictly on short-form content.

 18. Always endeavour to gain the trust of Google: If Google and the rest of the search engines trust you and they respect the content you produce, you’ll climb the search rankings.
 There’s no shortcut to ranking on the first few pages of the search results.
 Search engines don’t trust your website at first.
 You have to earn their trust – and it’s a slow process.

 20. Work on punchy titles that will draw readers in and encourage more people to click on the link: Writing good page titles is an essential skill for anyone doing SEO.
 The title tag is the first thing a user sees in the search results.
 It’s also one of the most important factors for Google to decide what the topic of a page is.
 The combination of these two factors makes it so essential.
-Want to learn more on how to be creative with your titles?
-Crafting Good Titles for SEO by Joost de Valk (AKA Yoast) is a must read.
+Want to learn more about how to be creative with your titles?
+Crafting Good Titles for SEO by Joost de Valk (AKA Yoast) is a must-read.

 21. Be original and creative: Every piece of content you create should be different and unique.
 Even if you cover the same subject areas, take a different standpoint or angle.

 22. Outsourcing: If you’re not blessed with excellent writing skills, outsource this job to somebody who is.
-With 75 percent of companies currently increasing their content marketing budget, it’s apparent that content can no longer be treated as a part-time job.
-Outsourcing content creation to dedicated writers allows for consistent, high quality publishing, fresh perspectives, insight into best practices and better leveraging of resources.
+With 75 per cent of companies currently increasing their content marketing budget, it’s apparent that content can no longer be treated as a part-time job.
+Outsourcing content creation to dedicated writers allows for consistent, high-quality publishing, fresh perspectives, insight into best practices and better leveraging of resources.

 23. Use heading tags to break up large passages of text: Heading tags are tags that are used for the creations of headings.
 The most important tag is the <h1> heading tag, and will usually be the title of a post.
 Heading tags have a top-down hierarchy from <h1> to <h6>.
 What value do headings have for SEO?
 The answer is here.